alx-alexpark/parkalex.dev-ng/src/content/blog/web-browsers.md

 My personal favorite Chromium based browser is [ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium).
 It retains the security advantage of Chromium based browsers and strips the Google (or other companies’) spyware.

-**Other nice Chromium based browsers:**
+**Other nice Chromium-based browsers:**

 - [Arc](https://arc.net/) — Despite being proprietary, I think it's still a great browser, and the people running it have made it clear they respect your privacy.
 - [Brave](https://brave.com/) — Similar to ungoogled-chromium, with additional privacy improvements.
 If you choose Brave, I would disable the sketchy crypto things. **Disclaimer: I do not support the actions of Brave’s CEO**

 ## Browser extensions

 If you are using ungoogled-chromium, [follow this guide to be able to install extensions](https://github.com/NeverDecaf/chromium-web-store) from the Chrome Web Store.
-Most of these extensions should also Firefox.
+Most of these extensions should also support Firefox.

 **Must-haves:**